 Defaults.ziparchive, a folder with the name

 Defaultsbecomes available which includes JS7 - Job Resources for publishing global JS7 - Job Environment Variables to your shell jobs.

-- To deploy defaults to your JS7 Controller, see JS7 - Deployment.
+- To deploy defaults to your JS7 Controller, see JS7 - Deployment of Scheduling Objects.

 You might be interested in downloading a number of examples of workflows and jobs for operation with Agents on Unix and Windows respectively.
 The examples can be helpful for creating your own workflows and job dependencies.
 The examples correspond to those that you will find in the JS7 - Online Demo.
 Please import the Defaults as explained in the previous section before importing examples.

 - Download Examples for use with Unix Agents (.tar.gz import): https://download.sos-berlin.com/JobScheduler.2.3/Examples.tar.gz